pebauer68/tree/README.md

     {"exit", ->(x : String, y : Int32) { exit(0) }},

-**Load,run,list,debug a script:**
+**Load,run,list,debug,singlestep a script:**
-load filename
-run
-run s  # single step by pressing return
+load filename # any comments and not needed blanks are removed from scripting code run           # run the loaded file run s         # single step by pressing return
-list
+singlestep    # toggle single stepping of functions on/off debug         # Toggle debug output on/off:
+list          # list the loaded script

 Run a script from cli:
 ./tree filename

-Toggle debug on/off:
-debug

     Example for debug output: